Edward L. Beach Sr.: Spanish–American War and Philippine–American War

 He subsequently participated in the ensuing war with the Philippines.
 During that time he was in command of a squad of men that intercepted a Filipino boat carrying the wife of Filipino leader Emilio Aguinaldo.
-Upon realizing whom the captive was, Beach released Mrs. Aguinaldo in a gesture of Victorian gentlemanly manners.
+Upon realizing who the captive was, Beach released Mrs. Aguinaldo in a gesture of Victorian gentlemanly manners.
 Several months later, Beach was in command of another squad of Blue Jackets searching ashore for the enemy when he was separated from his men and captured by Filipinos.
 When Emilio Aguinaldo learned the name of the captured naval officer he ordered Beach released, but not before the two met.
 They remained lifelong friends, corresponding on a regular basis.

 Promotions

 In 1899, as the Navy combined its line and engineer officer ranking systems, Beach became a lieutenant.
 He was subsequently promoted to lieutenant commander in 1905, commander in 1910, and captain in 1914.

 Commander Beach served on the monitor Nevada (BM-8), the armored cruiser Montana (ACR-13), the training ship Essex as well as at the Boston Navy Yard as its engineering officer.